In his nascent days at Google Ventures, Jake Knapp discovered that having applied other people's frameworks to his

 - Behavior flows

-Tracking these metrics regularly will help you to provide an excellent voice-based experience since you’ll be able to catch the source of the problem and redesign the process in a quick and effective way.
+Tracking these metrics regularly will help you to provide an excellent voice-based experience since you’ll be able to catch the source of the problem and redesign the process quickly and effectively.

 Voice assistants are quickly becoming a common part of our daily lives – according to a survey run by Adobe, 76 percent of smart speaker owners increased their usage of voice-enabled devices over the last year.
-It should be crucial for designers to create voice-based experiences that are based more on human2human than human2machine communication style, by knowing who and why they design for.
+It should be crucial for designers to create voice-based experiences based more on human2human than human2machine communication style by knowing who and why they design for.